 Blood tests may be done to exclude other illnesses.
 These may include:

 - C3 and C4, cryoglobulins, hepatitis serologies, HIV

 - Liver function tests

 - Tuberculosis screen and blood cultures

-A biopsy is sometimes needed to confirm the diagnosis and determine how severe the disease is.
+A biopsy is sometimes needed to confirm the diagnosis and check how severe the disease is.
 A kidney biopsy is most commonly done.
-You may have one of the following:
+You may also have one of the following:

 Other tests that may be done include:

 Because of the potentially serious nature of GPA, you may be hospitalized.
 Once the diagnosis is made, you will probably be treated with high doses of glucocorticoids (such as prednisone).
 These are given through the vein for 3 to 5 days at the beginning of treatment.
 Prednisone is given along with other medicines that slow down the immune response.